-On the orlistat label, there are warnings for specific conditions including cholelithiasis, liver injury, and impaired renal function.
-Four trials (n=1230) reported cholelithiasis or cholecystectomy events, with most trials having only one or two cases.^{226, 239, 292, 298} One trial (n=222) conducted gallbladder ultrasounds at baseline and at treatment end, reporting that 7 percent of those randomized to orlistat and 11 percent of those on placebo developed gallbladder abnormalities (mostly asymptomatic stones detected by ultrasound; p=NR) over 12 months.239 In the prescription event monitoring study of 1602 orlistat users, there were 12 reported cases of abnormal liver tests213; 1 subject (arm not identified) withdrew in a different trial because of a liver disorder.260 One trial that conducted kidney ultrasounds at baseline and end of treatment noted that renal abnormalities (mainly stones and cysts) developed in 3 percent of those on orlistat arms with a kidney stone exacerbation on orlistat.298
+On the orlistat label, there are warnings for specific conditions, including cholelithias is, liver injury, and impaired renal function.
+Four trials (n=1230) reported cholelithias is or cholecystectomy events, with most trials having only 1 or 2 cases.
+226, 239, 292, 298 One trial (n=222) conducted gallbladder ultrasounds at baseline and at treatment end, reporting that 7 percent of those randomized to orlistat and 11 percent of those on placebo developed gallbladder abnormalities (mostly asymptomatic stones detected by ultrasound; p=NR) over 12 months.
+In the prescription event-monitoring study of 1602 orlistat users, there were 12 reported cases of abnormal liver tests; one subject (arm not identified) withdrew in a different trial because of a liver disorder.
+One trial that conducted kidney ultrasounds at baseline and end of treatment noted that renal abnormalities (mainly stones and cysts) developed in 3 percent of those on orlistat and 2 percent of those on placebo over 12 months; in a second trial, there was one person in the orlistat arm with a kidney stone exacerbation on orlistat.